Vancouver-Datajam/dashboard-workshop-dash/README.md

 ### Workshop description

 In this workshop we will use pandas, plotly and Dash to create a dashboard that explores changes in the average housing price in various provinces in Canada for the last 5 years.
-In this workshop, we will start by generating visualizations that are eye catching and interactive using plotly.
+We will start by generating interactive visualizations using plotly and turn exploratory code into reusable functions.
 We will then work together to bring our functions into a script.
 Participants will be introduced into dashboarding, layout options, and will work together to generate and test a local dashboard.
 Participants will learn how to deploy their dashboard to production.

 ### Workshop schedule